 6. Sleeping in comfort

 While the van is cozy for sleeping, it can get pretty cold when the temperatures drop below freezing.
 If you plan to spend multiple days in your Escape campervan in below freezing temperatures, I highly recommend bringing a sleeping bag.
 A sleeping bag is an easy way to keep everyone comfortable, especially if your sleeping partner is usually a lot warmer (or colder) than you are.
-I have a 30 degree down bag that is very packable and has kept me comfortable in the van in temperatures down to the teens (yes, this was also underneath the included duvet).
+I have a 30 degree down bag that is very packable and has kept me comfortable in the van in temperatures down to the teens (yes, this was also underneath the duvet included in the Bedding Kit).
 Typically a warm sleeper?
 A lighter weight synthetic bag will do the trick and can be opened and used as an extra blanket layer as well.

 If you need a little extra warmth to get you snoozing, use this backpacker’s trick.
 A water bottle (something like a Nalgene – not insulated, not flimsy) filled with hot water and tucked under the sheets with you when you go to bed will provide a little extra heat.

 Forgot your sleeping bag?
 Feeling extra cold?
 Climb under the covers with your layers on.
 I have definitely slept in various combinations of my fleece, down vest, and down jacket and was totally comfortable.